 The head markings consist of the coloured smut and ears.
 The smut starts well up between the eyes and is pear-shaped right down to the nose without taking in the corners of the eyes.
 At the base of the ears it shows a coloured line.
-On the throat it has a small spot.
 There should be as clear a demarcation line as possible.
+A small spot on their throat is permitted.